cloudle/ruui/readme.md

 Alternatively, you can start with [react-wings-boilerplate][react-wings-boilerplate-url] which have more complete structure to work on cross-platform [React Native][react-native-url] project.

-*Note the wings-boilerplate is not ready - coming soon.

 ## Status

 This is a work in progress, right now here's what is done: